CDRT/mk_docs/docs/ref/bios/settings/thinkpad/intelramt.md

 Define timeout for Client Initiated Remote Access connection to be established.

+!!! info ""
-?> The value is in seconds and can be varied from 1 to 254.
+    The value is in seconds and can be varied from 1 to 254.

+!!! info ""
-!> 0 and 255 have the following special meanings: <br> **0** - use the default timeout of 60 seconds.
+    0 and 255 have the following special meanings: <br> **0** - use the default timeout of 60 seconds.
 Default.<br> 255 - wait until the connection succeeds.

 </details>